5 min read

 In Asia, there isn’t a long tradition for institutional philanthropy, venture philanthropy or CSR, so we don’t have entrenched groups.
 This is a fantastic opportunity to allow for interesting ways in which social investors can collaborate across these groups.

 Without being typecast as a philanthropist or impact investor, our members are identifying best practices and tools they can use across the entire financial spectrum.
 This is where the Continuum of Capital comes into play.
 Foundations are moving beyond grantmaking; impact funds are widening their focus areas, development agencies and DFI’s are providing blended capital to de-risk investments, and corporates are working closer with intermediaries and sharing human and intellectual resources.
+The progress made in the social investing space has been phenomenal, and what will keep it going is if we continue making the right partners and decisions.

-What keeps me coming back to AVPN everyday with greater passion is the dedication of our team.
+Finally, what keeps me coming back to AVPN everyday with greater passion is the dedication of our team.
 I constantly see sparks in their eyes when we explore ideas to improve our work, celebrate our members’ impact stories, and most importantly, when we remind ourselves that, by changing the social investment landscape in Asia, we are building a better world for our children and the generations.